Poisson Midpoint Method for Log Concave Sampling: Beyond the Strong Error Lower Bounds: Technical Results for ULMC

-As a result, the eigenvalues $E_1$ and $E_2$ are of order $\gamma h^3$ and $\frac{h}{\gamma}$ respectively, with $E_2 \geq E_1$ being the spectral norm of $\Gamma_h'^2.$ We compute the inverse: An explicit computation gives A Taylor expansion on the entries of $G_h'$ shows Item 3 of the proposition follows from this and the smoothness of $F$ -- Assumption \ref{well_conditioned_F}. \end{proof}
+An explicit computation gives A Taylor expansion on the entries of $G_\mathcal M(h)$ shows Item 3 of the proposition follows from this and the smoothness of $f$ -- Assumption \ref{well_conditioned_F}. \end{proof} \begin{lemma} Assume $\pi = \exp(-f)$ is $L$-smooth, and let $p \in \sN$.
+Then